xXBlkangl84Xx/wine-quality-predictor/README.md

 # wine-quality-predictor
-A python project that uses a neural network to predict wine quality based on the data in the csv file.
+A python project that uses multiple algorithms(neural network, logistic regression, decision tree, random forest, naive bayes, and SVM) to predict white wine quality based on the white wine data in the csv file.